-We have designed our annual cash bonuses to reward our executive officers for their actual performance and contributions to our corporate goals for each year, as approved in advance by our Compensation Committee and Board of Directors.
+We have designed our annual cash bonuses to reward our executive officers for their individual performance and their actual performance and contributions to our corporate goals for each year, as approved in advance by our Compensation Committee and Board of Directors.
 The corporate goals are allocated between specific product and financial performance targets.
-Achievement of our corporate goals was, in 2013, the primary factor considered by our Compensation Committee in determining the annual bonuses for our executive officers.
-However, the Compensation Committee retains discretion to adjust any individual bonus as a result of exceptional individual performance.
+Achievement of our corporate goals was, in 2015, the primary factor considered by our Compensation Committee in determining the annual bonuses for our executive officers.
+However, the Compensation Committee retains discretion to adjust any individual bonus based on assessment of such individual's performance.
 Our performance-based bonus plan emphasizes the contributions of each of our executive officers to the achievement of our corporate goals.

 At the beginning of each calendar year, the Compensation Committee establishes annual corporate performance goals and target bonuses.
-In 2012 based on Radford's recommendation, the Compensation Committee established new target bonuses of 55% of base salary for Mr. Marucci, 40% of base salary for Dr. Keler, 35% of base salary for each of Mr. Catlin and Dr. Davis and 30% of base salary for Dr. Pepin.
+In 2015 based on Radford's recommendation, the Compensation Committee established target bonuses of 55% of base salary for Mr. Marucci, 40% of base salary for Dr. Keler, Mr. Catlin and Dr. Davis and 30% of base salary for Dr. Pepin.
 Corporate goals are proposed by management, reviewed and approved by the Compensation Committee and also approved by the Board of Directors on an annual basis.
 The Compensation Committee considers and assigns a relative weight to appropriately focus efforts on corporate goals that are intended to enhance shareholder value.

-The Compensation Committee reviewed the 2013 corporate goals at meetings held in March, June, September and December 2013, to gauge our levels of achievement and to assess whether the corporate goals approved earlier in the year remained relevant and complete.
-In December 2013 and January 2014, prior to approving 2013 incentive bonuses, the Compensation Committee evaluated our 2013 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2013.
+The Compensation Committee reviewed the 2015 corporate goals at meetings held in January, July and October 2015, to gauge our levels of achievement and to assess whether the corporate goals approved earlier in the year remained relevant and complete.
+In December 2015 and January 2016, prior to approving 2015 incentive bonuses, the Compensation Committee evaluated our 2015 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2015.